RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_CURVE.md

 surface is rendered for the curve, which is more expensive but allows closeup views.

-For the linear basis the round mode renders cones that tangentially touch spheres with the proper radius put at vertex start and end positions.
-The geometry clips away parts of the spheres that lie inside the neighboring segments, thus the curve interiour will also render properly as long as only neighboring segments penetrate into a segment.
+For the linear basis the round mode renders an end sphere for a segment and a cone that tangentially touches that ending sphere (and an imaginary start sphere).
+The geometry clips away parts of the end spheres that lies inside the neighboring segments, thus the curve interiour will also render properly as long as only neighboring segments penetrate into a segment.
+For this to work properly it is important that the flags buffer is properly populated with neighbor information.

 For the cubic polynomial bases, the round mode renders a sweep surface by sweeping a varying radius circle tangential along the curve.
 As a